-The capital reserve are restricted funds.
+The capital reserve represents the net trust capital of the National Assistance Fund, which are restricted funds.
 Refer note 18.

 15 Financial risk management

 The main risks the Group is exposed to through its financial instruments are liquidity risk, credit risk and market risk consisting of interest rate risk and equity price risk.